erlerobot/erle_gitbook_rover/README.md

 This gitbook should document the construction and development of **Erle rover**.

 **Erle rover** is a terrestrial mobile platform, that will implement *erle board* technology for its control.
-Using *erle technology* will let controlling the rover with a tablet or a smartphone and program it to follow a desidered route.
+Using *erle technology* will open a wide range of possibilities such as controlling the rover with a tablet or a smartphone, or also programing it to follow a desidered route.

 ![erlelogo](img/erlelogo2.png)